 To gain admission to a Master's programme, you must in any event hold a Bachelor's degree If you do not have one, in most cases it will be possible to demonstrate your knowledge, insight and skills at Bachelor's degree level through an intake assessment.
-Moreover, additional requirements often apply; see section 1.7 in the CSA quide.
+Moreover, additional requirements often also apply; see Article 1.7 in the CSA guide.